kickinz1/docker/docs/sources/articles/networking.md

 specify the external interface for one particular binding.

-Or if you always want Docker port forwards to bind to one specific IP address, you can edit your system-wide Docker server settings and add the option `--ip=IP_ADDRESS`.
+Or if you always want Docker port forwards to bind to one specific IP address, you can edit your system-wide Docker server settings (on Ubuntu, by editing `DOCKER_OPTS` in `/etc/default/docker`) and add the option `--ip=IP_ADDRESS`.
 Remember to restart your Docker server after editing this setting.